gjohl/alphadog/README.md

 ### Plan
 - Create strategies to contain the parameterised versions of the signal that will be run.
   Longer term there will be a framework to run each of these as metrics on some data fixtures.
+- Implement the Forecast class for a momentum strategy with 3 speeds
+- Create a second strategy (mean reversion? open to close?) to implement in the Instrument class
+- Get data from yfinance and quandl
+- Implement MarketData class.
+Think about design.
+Inherit from a generic BaseData class so that later FundamentalData, MacroData etc will be consistent?
+- Implement Instrument class
+- Implement Portfolio class

 ### Done
 - Refactor strategies as signals, which will have the raw signal functions.